michaelfung/docker-stableperl/runtime-builder/README.md

 ## Create library volume

-The builder will install modules into a library volume, which the scripts will use find modules.
+The builder will install modules into a library volume, under the _perl_ folder, which the scripts will use to find modules.
 Example:

-    use lib '/applib';
+    use local::lib '/applib/perl';
-    use Mango;  # installed under /applib
+    use Some::Module;  # installed by "cpanm -l /applib/perl Some::Module"

-It makes development easy by not requiring a docker rebuild when new modules are required.
+It makes development easy by not requiring a docker image rebuild whenever new modules are required.

 create a docker volume:

     docker volume create applib

+## Build some modules

+To build and install some modules into the _applib_ volume, in an ad-hoc fashion:

+    docker run -it --rm --mount source=applib,target=/applib runtime-builder:stable cpanm -l /applib Modern::Perl Test::More